tora-tool/ansible-oracle-modules-ari/README.md

   * open or close a PDB.
 - Only a few Oracle options are available to create, drop or alter a pluggable database.

+#### oracle_quota ####

+- This module manages Oracle quota for users.
+- It can ensure a single quota is present/absent.
+- It can ensure a list of quotas matches the quotas in database.
+- It can ensure a user has no quota.
+- Username and tablespace name are case insensitive.

 #### oracle_role ####

 - This module manages Oracle role objects.